Updated March 31, 2026

 - Moving companies should verify that their policy includes the right commercial auto insurance for movers in West Virginia if they operate box trucks, cargo vans, or delivery and pickup operations.

-- If crews use rented, borrowed, or employee-owned vehicles for work, the quote should address hired auto and non-owned auto exposure rather than assuming a standard policy will cover it.
+- If crews use rented, borrowed, or employee-owned vehicles for work, the quote should address hired auto and non-owned auto exposure rather than assuming a standard policy may cover, subject to policy terms, it.

 - Businesses moving tools, dollies, pads, and other mobile property should ask whether inland marine or cargo insurance for moving companies in West Virginia is included or available as an endorsement.